 The Importance of Sales Coaching

 Sales coaching is critical, says Heady.
 One of the biggest complaints about poor sales managers is that they’re not providing their staff opportunities for improvement and development through coaching.
+As Harvard Business Review has noted, coaching works best when growth comes largely from direct experience rather than only formal training.

-Building a Coaching Culture
+Building a Coaching Culture and Company Culture

 For a coach to make a difference in a sales team, they need to develop a receptive team culture.
 “In order for a coach to build and nurture a culture,” explains Heady, “it starts with the people, it starts with the team and the culture, and what matters.”
+As Harvard Business Review highlights, 70% of employee development stems from hands-on experience rather than solely from formal training.

 Key elements of defining and nurturing a culture conducive to coaching:

-• Avoiding assigning blame as a punitive act.
+- Avoid assigning blame as a punitive act.

-• Working through problems collaboratively
+- Working through problems collaboratively

-• Consistently investing in your team.
+- Consistently investing in your team.

-• Staying on the mission, with everyone buying in.
+- Staying on the mission, with everyone buying in.

-Techniques for Effective Coaching
+Techniques and Coaching Skills for Effective Coaching

 Relationships and Resources